appvia/terranetes/docs/terranetes-controller/admin/defaults.md

 # Injecting Defaults

-Currently via policies platform administrators have the ability to inject both variables and or secrets into developer Configurations, common use cases
+Through the implementation of policies, platform administrators are empowered to inject both variables and secrets into developer Configurations, addressing key use cases such as:

-* Removing the administrative headache from the developers around which values to use, or enforcing specific organizational defaults on upstream modules.
+* Mitigating the administrative burden on developers by standardizing the values to be used or enforcing specific organizational defaults on upstream modules.
-* Sharing credentials, tokens across an collection of Configurations, for example access to private repositories.
+* Facilitating the sharing of credentials and tokens across a collection of Configurations, exemplified by access to private repositories.

 ## Variables

-Default environments provide the ability to inject environment-specific variables into a configuration based on a selector.
-An example might be:
+The default environment enables the injection of environment-specific variables into a configuration, contingent upon a selector.
+This capability is particularly useful for:

-* Adding environment-specific options (e.g. VPC ID, tags, etc), elements that you don't want developers to have to deal with
+* Incorporating environment-specific parameters (such as VPC ID, tags, etc.), thereby alleviating the need for developers to manage these details
-* Adding project-specific tags (e.g. cost center codes, project ID, etc)
+* Assigning project-specific tags (like cost center codes, project ID, etc.), ensuring consistency across configurations

-You can configure these via a Policy resource.
-For example:
+To implement these variables, a Policy resource can be utilized.
+A sample configuration is provided below:

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1